 Here are five good reasons to seek and find real, in the moment, give-you-goosebumps, make-your-leap-up-and-down joy—for our kids and ourselves.

 Joy is defined as an experience of intense, immediate positive emotion.
 Although joy is something that we experience in the here and now, and may last mere moments, it benefits our bodies and our minds in lasting ways.

 There is no need to maintain a constant state of happiness (visit my home around 5:30 p.m. on a weeknight, and you’ll know that would be impossible).
 But, you can capture and treasure moments of joy along the way.
 Talk about joyful moments with kids at dinner, at bath time, or just before bed—and they overshadow the bumpy parts and become what everyone remembers and treasures about their day.

-Joy and the brain
+Joy impacts the growing brain

-Joy also has an incredible impact on the growing brain.
 Every time kids experience joy, the pathways in their brains that are dedicated to feeling this positive emotion grow stronger.
 Plus, we can trigger the experience of joy simply by recalling moments in which we experienced it, or just by thinking about things that make us feel joyful.
 So, the more our kids experience joy, the more readily their growing brain can conjure joy when they need it.

-Joy and wellness
+Joy is good for health and wellness

 Joy sustains us emotionally